Hani al-Sayegh: Life

 As a young man, al-Sayegh had joined the Islamic Revolutionary Guard Corps, but following a "particularly disastrous exercise" where his asthma interfered, he was told to leave the corps.

 He left Saudi Arabia in August 1995, and moved to Iran where he studied, and then Kuwait.

 In August 1996, after traveling through Rome and Boston, al-Sayegh arrived in Canada where he applied for refugee and permanent resident status, while living in Ottawa.
-He claimed to belong to a minority Shi'ite group, and that he and his brother Mohamed had both been tortured by Saudi officials.
+He claimed to belong to a minority Shi'ite group in Saudi Arabia, where he claimed he and his brother Mohamed had both been tortured by the officials.